 - Bedding: Extra-long twin sheets, mattress pad, blanket, pillows and pillow cases

 - Toiletries: Bath towels, washcloths, toothbrush holder, soap dish, shower caddy, bathrobe, shower shoes, and bathroom tissue (Suites and Village only).

-- Laundry: Laundry basket, detergent, fabric softer, and quarters for the on-site laundry machines.
+- Laundry: Laundry basket, detergent, fabric softer.
+On-site laundry machines are free to use.

 - Entertainment: T.V. with cable cord, DVD player, alarm clock, and extension cords.